 06. Charge for maintenance

 Ecommerce is a different challenge compared to your run-of-the-mill 'brochure' websites; it’s not often a client will take their finished online store and disappear without a backward glance.
-Clients who sell online are always seeking an edge over the competition, which invariably leads to website maintenance, updates and improvements.
+Clients who sell online are always seeking an edge over the competition, which invariably leads to website maintenance, updates and improvements (something they could get from a comprehensive web hosting service).
 Build this in at the start of the process and it will lead to an ongoing and mutually beneficial relationship.
 Non-ecommerce websites will also likely need maintenance so make sure you charge for this too.

 07. Charge for training